Search for X/Z-shaped radio sources from TGSS ADR 1: Discussion

 \section{Discussion}

-It is known that most of the winged radio galaxies are FR II type \citep{Le92, Ch07, Ya19}.
+It is known that most of the winged radio galaxies are FR-II type \citep{Le92, Ch07, Ya19, Be20}.
 The present catalogue of XRGs also supports the trend.
-Twenty one percent (14) are FR I radio galaxies and forty one percent (28) are FR II radio galaxies within 68 XRGs presented in the current paper.
-The jet morphology is complex for 26 XRGs and they can not be categorized.
+Twenty-five per cent (10) are FR-I radio galaxies and sixty-five per cent (26) are FR-II radio galaxies within 40 XRGs presented in the current paper.
+The jet morphology is complex for 4 XRGs and they can not be categorized.

-The redshifts are known for 23 XRGs and 10 ZRGs out of a total of 68 XRGs and 24 ZRGs respectively.
-For XRGs, except one source, all other 22 sources have redshift less than 0.5.
-J0929+5156 is an XRG which has the highest redshift with $z = 2.23$ \citep{Ri09} amongst all sources presented in the current paper.
-The nearest XRG is J0039+0319 at $z=0.01$.
-For ZRGs, red shift $z<0.5$ for all the sources.
-J0817+0709 has the largest redshift among the ZRGs, at $z = 0.27$ \citep{Ri09}.
-J0329+3947 is the closest ZRG in our sample with $z=0.03$.

-J1834--0851 is the brightest XRG with flux density of $F_{150}$ = 33.4 Jy.
-There are three other XRGs with flux densities more than 20 Jy ($F_{150}>20$ Jy).
-The flux densities of J0205+6449, J0351--2744 and J1714--3811 are 25.1 Jy, 24 Jy and 21.8 Jy respectively.
-J1952--0117 is the only ZRG ($F_{150}$ = 22.9 Jy) which has flux density greater than 20 Jy.

-Earlier, systematic searches to look for winged sources were carried out using the FIRST survey (C07; \citet{Ya19, Be19}) at 1400 MHz.
-Due to high resolution in FIRST image and absence of antennas with shorter baseline, a large number of XRGs and ZRGs with larger size and diffused emission were missed in FIRST based searches many of which were detected in the present study.
+Earlier, systematic searches to look for winged sources were carried out using the FIRST survey (C07; \citet{Be20, Ya19}) at 1400 MHz.
+Due to high resolution in FIRST image and absence of antennas with shorter baseline, a large number of XRGs and ZRGs with larger size and diffused emission were missed in FIRST based searches many of which is detected in the present study.
 FIRST also covered a limited portion of the sky compared to TGSS.

-As previously mentioned, due to projection effects the wings in XRGs and ZRGs may be considerably shortened.
-The asymmetry of flux density between two sides of the wings, as seen in some XRGs, may suggest that the wings are close to our line of sight and that asymmetry of flux density is due to Doppler boosting.

-To explain the existence of XRGs, the backflow of plasma is one of the commonly accepted models.
-The buoyancy-driven backflow can not spread faster than the external sound speed \citep{Le92}, and thus the wings created by the buoyancy forces are not expected to be longer than the main radio lobes which are known to advance supersonically.
-We find two sources where wings are longer than the primary axes.
-So, backflow may still take place for some of the XRGs, but this is not the only reason for all XRGs (specially with longer wing sources).
-But it is also likely that in primary jets, the alignment effect plays a role for which it appears shorter than the secondary jets.

-Discovery of a large number of XRGs and ZRGs shows that this type of source is not uncommon and we expect to discover more such objects with with a future deeper and high-resolution survey.
-High-resolution multi-frequency observation of these sources is encouraged to support the nature of these sources.